 Lastly, the death of a loved one often results in a wide range of damages.
 Some of these damages are economic in nature, such as the cost of funeral and burial expenses or lost wages, lost investments, and lost inheritances resulting from the death.
 Other damages are less squarely economic, but you can still claim compensation for the value of lost counsel, lost household services, and other lost services your loved one provided before their death.
 You can also claim compensation for the intangible harms, such as lost companionship and affection from the loved one.

-Talk to a lawyer for help analyzing the value of your cruise ship injury or cruise ship wrongful death lawsuit.
+Talk to a cruise ship accident lawyer for help analyzing the value of your cruise ship injury or cruise ship wrongful death lawsuit.

 Contact Our Cruise Ship Injury Lawyer for Cruise Ship Accidents at Home and Abroad

 If you or a loved one suffered injuries in an accident on a cruise ship or shore excursion, you may be entitled to compensation for the damages you and your family faced.
 Contact the experienced cruise ship injury attorneys at Rivkind Margulies & Rivkind, P.A. today.
 Our attorneys have decades of experience handling cruise ship injury cases on behalf of injury victims and the surviving family members of those killed in serious cruise accidents.
 For a free legal consultation on your case and help understanding what your case might be worth, call us today at (305) 204-5369.